heinsense2/AIO_CaseStudy/README.md

 ## A Case Study for Object Detection of Selected Marine Life Species from FathomNet Data

-This guide provides code and presents a guideline on how the results presented in the paper:
+This guide provides code and presents a guideline on how results presented in the paper:

 *Demystifying image-based machine learning: a practical guide to automated analysis of imagery using modern machine learning tools*